Easy Overnight Oats with Frozen Fruit

 Weighing Scales

-How to make overnight oats with frozen fruit
+To make overnight oats with frozen fruit, simply follow these steps:

-2. Top with the frozen fruit and stir well.
+2. Top with the frozen fruit and stir well to combine.

-3. Refrigerate overnight or for at least 4 hours.
+3. Cover and refrigerate overnight, or for at least 4 hours.

 4. The next morning, give it a good stir and enjoy!